-MMSLN recognizes the Next Generation Science Exemplar (NGSX) as the foundational professional learning experience for understanding the 3-dimensional vision for K-12 science teaching and learning with the Next Generation Science Standards (NGSS).
+MMSLN recognizes the Next Generation Science Exemplar (NGSX) as a foundational professional learning experience for understanding the 3-dimensional vision for K-12 science teaching and learning with the Next Generation Science Standards (NGSS).

 MMSLN has certified 130 NGSX facilitators statewide.